YehiaSAhmed/DSP_Task1_Team28/README.md

 # Signal Studio - Task 1 DSP
 ## About
-Signal Studio is a webapp that depicts signal sampling and recovery while emphasising the significance and validation of the Nyquist rate.
+Sampling Studio is a webapp that depicts signal sampling and recovery while emphasising the significance and validation of the Nyquist rate.
 ## Team Members
 Name| Section
 --- | --- |